unifio/docker-dd-agent/README.md

 # Datadog Agent Dockerfile

-This repository is meant to build the base image for a Datadog Agent container.
-You will have to use the resulting image to configure and run the Agent.
+This repository is a fork of the Datadog Repository for use with consul to obtain integration templates from a consul server KV store.

 ## Quick Start